CLICK ON THE LINK TO SEE COURSES AVAILABLE BY SEMESTER:

 This course provides an introduction to the principles of broadcast meteorology.
 Students will develop the skills necessary to communicate scientific information with emphasis on weather forecasts.
 The campus radio station will be used by the students to present weather forecasts.
-Prerequisites: ASME 251 (F;S)
+Prerequisite: ASME 251.
+(F;S)

 This course covers the analysis and forecasting of synoptic weather systems with an emphasis on the basic tools of and its application for weather analysis, including the theories of synoptic weather; the application of thermodynamic and dynamic concepts and models to synoptic weather analysis and the use of numerical models for synoptic weather forecasting.
 Prerequisites: ASME 211, ASME 251, MATH 231 or consent of instructor.
 (F;S)

 This course covers the mesoscale analysis and forecasting of mesoscale weather systems with an emphasis on the structure, evolution, and dynamics of atmospheric phenomena which will include hurricanes, mountain waves, land/sea breeze, mesoscale convective complexes (MCCs), severe thunderstorms, tornadoes, squall lines.
-Students will use data for mesoscale weather analysis from a variety of observing platforms, mesoscale models (such as WRF), case studies, and multimedia instructional modules.
-Prerequisite: ASME 422 or consent of instructor (F;S)
+Students will use data for mesoscale weather analysis from a variety of observing platforms, mesoscale models (such as WRF), case studies, and multi-media instructional modules.
+Prerequisites: ASME 422 or consent of instructor.
+(F;S)